Chaos;Child Love Chu Chu!!: Plot

 In the beginning of the game, set after the events of Chaos;Child, Mio Kunosato is contacted by detective Takeshi Shinjo, and taken to the hospital, where he shows her a Chaos Child Syndrome (CCS) patient who still exhibits the symptoms even though all other patients have been cured.
-Reading the patient's documents, they find a reference to the ability to change causality, as well as a report from Shuichi Wakui mentioning that the patient has been kept unconscious due to her ability, and that he plans to use it to change the outcome of events in Chaos;Head.
+Reading the patient's documents, they find a reference to the ability to change causality, as well as a report from Shuichi Wakui mentioning that the patient has been kept unconscious due to her ability, and he plans to use it to change the outcome of events in Chaos;Head.
 Looking up from the report, Mio sees not Shinjo in front of her, but Wakui.
-The patient opens her eyes, and the world changes.
+The patient opens her eyes and the world changes.

 Back in October, Takuru and the newspaper club discuss the "Return of the New Generation Madness" incidents which took place in Chaos;Child – but which have been altered, all ending non-fatally – but they end up deciding that the events are nonsensical and decide to find another topic to cover.
-Eventually they decide to try making a "yes/no" questionnaire like in the Cool Cat Press magazine; Takuru ends up taking the quiz from Cool Cat Press, and the story branches into different routes depending on the result.
+Eventually they decide to try making a "yes/no" questionnaire like in the Cool Cat Press magazine; Takuru takes the quiz from Cool Cat Press, and the story branches into different routes depending on the result.